 If you have already begun the application process you may have some questions about academic assessments and processing of Visas.
 Click here to find out more about how cancelled exams and delays in final transcripts will be managed.
 Click here to find out more about Visa applications.
 Click here to find out more about Immigration Services during the COVID-19 pandemic.

-If face-to-face programmes are not available from the start of the year due to health considerations, Universities and Colleges are exploring a number of options to ensure they are well-positioned to adapt as the situation evolves.
-To minimise the disruption to programmes, the options being developed include flexible start dates and delivering courses via remote learning.
+If face-to-face programmes are not available from the start of the year due to health considerations, Universities and Colleges are well-positioned to adapt as the situation evolves.
+To minimise the disruption to programmes, the options already put in place for the 2020/21 academic year included flexible start dates and delivering courses via remote learning.
 The situation will most likely be clearer by the end of May when we will have a better idea of the situation globally and in Ireland.

 Meeting English language competency requirements